Mariuxtheone/omni-openai-gpt3-snippet-extension/README.md

 2) The extension by default generate snippets up to 40 Tokens.
 If you want to generate more tokens, you will need to edit the variable `openaitokensresponse`

+3) The extension by default uses the GPT-3 Engine "DaVinci" `text-davinci-001` which is the most powerful, but also, most expensive engine.
+If you want to use a different engine, you will need to edit the variable `engine` in `openai.Completion.create()`.